 Suddenly I remembered a billboard that I had passed one morning,“Wait..,” I raised my hand and pointed my finger at him, “You’re John Parker…as in one of the most famous directors in Manhattan, John Parker?”
 I said giving him a crude stare as my hand slipped the business card, glancing the information.

 His black leather coat escaped from the chair, as he sat up from sitting, to return his arms into it.
 “I bet you’re happy I could get you to change that answer.”

 I watched him as he approached the glass door, and walked away, locking eyes as he wandered away from this mysterious morning.
-It had left me so wonderstruck, that morning.
+It had left me so wonder struck, that morning.
 It was the first time I had ever looked up since Lawrence vanished from my life.
-I took a chance on myself, I engaged in something so juristic, I didn’t even quite recognize that girl that took me over in that very moment when John first approached me.
+I took a chance on myself, I engaged in something so juristic, I didn’t even quite recognize that girl who took me over in that very moment when John first approached me.
 But I was most certain about one thing, I had smiled that morning.